davetcoleman/moveit_simple_grasps/README.md

 # SUPPORT FOR THIS PACKAGE HAS ENDED
 Sorry, too many things to maintain.
-Use at your own risk, without support.
+I'll still merge PRs and am happy to share maintainership of this package with someone interested.

 MoveIt!
 Simple Grasps
 ====================

 A basic grasp generator for simple objects such as blocks or cylinders for use with the MoveIt! pick and place pipeline.
 Does not consider friction cones or other dynamics.

 Its current implementation simple takes as input a pose vector (postition and orientation) and generates a large number of potential grasp approaches and directions.
 Also includes a grasp filter for removing kinematically infeasible grasps via threaded IK solvers.